 Project Risk and Decision Making (RDM) uses data and analytics to improve risk management and decision-making in land use (e.g., agriculture and infrastructure), hazards mitigation, insurance, extreme events, and other areas sensitive to the pace and pattern of environmental change.

-Project Risk brings decision analytics to earth systems management, with the goal of contributing to all EarthLab projects that have social impact and decision-making implications.
+Project Risk brings decision science to earth systems analysis and management, with the goal of bringing a social science dimension to Earth Lab projects.

-Besides gaining new insights into the risks themselves, our challenge is to simulate the decision process so that researchers and managers can examine the implications of multiple factors and decisions, and thus get a feel for how sensitive their choices are to uncertain conditions.
+Besides gaining new insight into the risks themselves, our challenge is to simulate the decision process so that researchers and managers can examine the implications of multiple factors and decisions, and thus get a feel for how sensitive their choices are to uncertain conditions.
 Decision analysis as a learning tool can:

 - Help analysts and decision-makers recognize the structure, trade-offs, and likely outcomes of a range of choices made under uncertainty;

 - Provide tools for testing how sensitive decisions are to climate variation, to improved information, or to down-side risks;